PaperArmada/interview-demo/README.md

 ```bash
 streamlit run response_viewer.py
 ```
-Use this tool with files from the `mock_candidates/` directory for testing.
+This tool can access files from the `mock_candidates/` directory for easier testing (future state).

 ---